 The Elementary Education major focuses around teaching methods, the development of children, and elementary concentrations such as Mathematics, Reading and Writing, Children’s Literature, Creative Arts, Physical Education, and more.
 Our program is accredited through the Higher Learning Commission and the Missouri Department of Elementary and Secondary Education.
 It provides a balance of in-class studies and hands-on experiences designed to transform our students into real-world professionals.

 As a CMU Elementary Education major, you will have opportunities to:

-- build an in-demand skill set while taking classes such as General Methods of Teaching, Child Development, Reading Assessment and Instruction, and Psychology of the Exceptional Child
+- build an in-demand skill set while taking classes such as Education as a Profession, Child Development, Reading Assessment and Instruction, and Psychology of the Exceptional Child

 - develop workplace skills that allow you to naturally analyze information, answer questions, communicate effectively, develop ideas, hold an audience’s attention, and encourage others to grow and learn

 - participate in hands-on learning through projects, observational and field experiences, and internships